joem04/dance-booking-app/README.md

 ## 🖥️ Live Access

-A live demo version of the sit can be access [here](https://dance-booking-app-d9e4.onrender.com)
+A live demo version of the sit can be accessed [here](https://dance-booking-app-d9e4.onrender.com)

 Note: If the site has been inactive, it automatically stops running.
 This may cause some delay when trying to access it.